 Juicing is the best way to quickly extract massive amounts of vitamins, minerals, enzymes and phytonutrients from fruits vegetables and get them into your body.
 Which is why I drank 8 glasses of veggie juice (mostly carrot) every day for several years as part of my anti-cancer diet.
-Some natural survivors I know drank 5 juices per day (like Ann Cameron and Ralph Cole).
+Some natural survivors I know only drank 5 carrot juices per day (like Ann Cameron and Ralph Cole).
 Cancer patients on the Gerson Therapy drink 12-13 juices per day.
 So what’s the takeaway?
 Drink lots of fresh juice!
 Even just 1-2 glasses per day will do you good, but 40 oz of carrot juice per day is the generally accepted minimum effective dose for cancer patients.

 What started out as a simple message about juicing for health has in recent years evolved into a strict set of “juicing rules” that people are obsessing about.
-So much so, that some people stop juicing (or never start) because they’ve been told that any juicer other than the $2,400 Norwalk Juicer is inadequate and not producing nutritious juice.
-The Gerson Institute is partially to blame for this.
+So much so, that some people stop juicing (or never start) because they’ve been told that any juicer other than the $2,400 Norwalk Juicer is inadequate, and won’t produce nutritious juice.
+This is absurd.

 So before I get into comparing specific juicer models, I want to address a few popular misconceptions about juicing:

 “Juice must be consumed immediately or it loses all its nutritional value”

 I made a big 64 oz batch of juice every morning and drank it throughout the day for two years as part of my anti-cancer routine.
 The only juice I drank “fresh” was the first juice of the day.
 And I know lots of people who have healed cancer that also made juice in batches like this.
 So the empirical and anecdotal evidence says, “No.”